GeorgeAltman/Vaccine_rotavirus_antibiotics/README.md

-This repository contains analysis code for the dissertation.
+This repository contains analysis code for a dissertation.
 - Paths and filenames are redacted; scripts are for transparency only.
 - No patient-level data are included.